Use your own security certificate

 By default, octoplant will automatically create a self-signed certificate and private key at runtime.

-If you want to use your own certificate (e.g., for OIDC or for the WebClient) instead of the one created by octoplant, follow this optional procedure.
+To use your own certificate instead of the one created by octoplant (recommended f.e. for OIDC or for the WebClient), follow this optional procedure.
 This guide is intended for IT departments or domain administrators.

 Basic steps